frodi-karlsson/basic-xml-json-server/README.md

 1. [Get nodejs](https://nodejs.org/en/download/current)
 2. Download the repository.
 You can do this by clicking the green "Code" button and then "Download ZIP".
 Then you'll have to extract the files to a directory of your choice.
-3. If you're familiar with git, you can also clone the repository.
+(Note: If you're familiar with git, you can instead clone the repository)
-4. Open a terminal and navigate to the directory where you extracted the files.
+3. Open a terminal and navigate to the directory where you extracted the files.
-5. Run `npm install` to install the required packages.
+4. Run `npm install` to install the required packages.

 ## Running the server